aboutcode-org/federatedcode/docs/source/introduction.rst

 confidentiality.

-Because FederatedCode is decentralized and federated, it promotes sharing without having a single centralized ownehsip and point of control.
+Because FederatedCode is decentralized and federated, it promotes sharing without having a single centralized ownership and point of control.

 FederatedCode's distributed metadata collection process includes metadata crawling, curation and sharing, and its application to open source software package origin, license and vulnerabilities.